 Who knows what will happen!
 Maybe Sony will try to take the character back completely, make a bunch of horrible movies, and ultimately be forced to make another deal.
 Maybe Disney’s quest for global domination will finally lead to Sony losing their rights to the characters altogether.
 We just don’t know!
 But with the Fantastic 4, X-Men, and Deadpool all in line to enter the MCU, it’s not like we’ll have a shortage of characters.
 Having a way to explain their sudden appearance will be important to fans.

 This idea also works as a contingency plan.
-If something needs to be explained, characters need to enter their own universes, or new rights are claimed by the ever-expanding Disney, we’d already be used to the idea of multiple universes existing.
+In the event that something needs to be explained, characters need to enter their own universes, or new rights are claimed by the ever-expanding Disney, we’d already be used to the idea of multiple universes existing.
 The MCU could always use the concept in new ways, allowing audiences to explore strange realities with characters they already know, both from the MCU and beyond.
-There wouldn’t be a need to simply kill characters off to reboot them in different universes.
+There wouldn’t be a need to simply kill characters off in order to reboot them in different universes.

 Thank you for reading!
 Would you like to see a live-action Into the Spider-verse?
 What content would and wouldn’t appeal to you?

 If you enjoyed this article, subscribe to MovieBabble via email to stay up to date on the latest content.